tryhackmeltd/docs.tryhackme.com/docs/openvpn/troubleshooting/troubleshooting.md

 As a good rule of thumb, the only need to connect to the TryHackMe network is to use tools against instances that are often not supported on Windows.
 I.e. `netcat` reverse shells.
 Moreover, WSL even though it is *Linux*, launching OpenVPN as if it were will not work.
 We encourage the use of Linux as much as possible for compatibility.

-  1. Revisit the [OpenVPN Connection Guide for Windows](http://localhost:3000/docs/openvpn/connecting/openvpn-connecting#connecting-via-windows) and ensure you are running as an administrator.
+  1. Revisit the [OpenVPN Connection Guide for Windows](https://docs.tryhackme.com/docs/openvpn/connecting/openvpn-connecting#connecting-via-windows) and ensure you are running as an administrator.

+If you see messages relating to TLS errors, go to **[this]**(https://openvpn.net/faq/tls-error-tls-key-negotiation-failed-to-occur-within-60-seconds-check-your-network-connectivity/) page.

 ## Not receiving reverse shells or Metasploit exploits not creating sessions
 This is normally either incorrect exploit settings (check this first!) or people using a kali VM but running the VPN connection on their host machine.